- Building Your Agile Localization Team

 By recognizing that your product will most likely be taking a global journey you should not wait until international consumers become aware of your product.
 Rather, build with growth in mind.
 In a typical CI/CD pipeline, you are building your software for continuous updates.

-Before agile was introduced, there was what was referred to as a “waterfall” approach to software development.
+This is what we refer to as an agile localization approach.
+But before that came what you may know as “waterfall” localization.
 You can learn more about that in the “Software Localization 101” guide.

 Engineers would do their best to interpret the requirements set by people who knew nothing about the mechanics involved and didn’t know how to communicate what they actually needed.